caioso/DynASM/README.md

-README for LuaJIT 2.0.3
+README for DynASM
 -----------------------

-LuaJIT is a Just-In-Time (JIT) compiler for the Lua programming language.
+DynASM is a Dynamic Assembler for code generation engines.

 Project Homepage: http://luajit.org/

-LuaJIT is Copyright (C) 2005-2014 Mike Pall.
+DynASM is Copyright (C) 2005-2014 Mike Pall.
-LuaJIT is free software, released under the MIT license.
+DynASM is free software, released under the MIT license.
 See full Copyright Notice in the COPYRIGHT file.